-- a.
+a.
 Push/pull rods or cables, control horns, and servo leads shall be installed in such a way that they will not become disconnected in flight.
 Clevises shall be physically held closed by short pieces of fuel tubing or similar material.
 Metal clevises shall be protected from deterioration of the threads due to vibration by means of a jam nut, thread treatment such as Loctite® or Vibra-Tite®, or a similar method.
-Ball links shall be tight. - b.
-All screws holding the engine to the mount and the mount to the firewall shall be in place and secure. - c.
+Ball links shall be tight.

+b.
+All screws holding the engine or electric motor to the mount and the mount to the firewall shall be in place and secure.

+c.
 The radio receiver and battery pack shall be surrounded by soft foam rubber or other vibration-dampening material and adequately protected against contamination by engine exhaust, raw fuel, or fuel residue.
-For receivers which are determined to be less susceptible to vibration, like 2.4 GHz receivers, hook and loop (Velcro) material may be used to mount the receiver(s) in the aircraft, without surrounding the receiver with foam. - d.
+For receivers which are determined to be less susceptible to vibration, like 2.4 GHz receivers, hook and loop (Velcro) material may be used to mount the receiver(s) in the aircraft, without surrounding the receiver with foam.

+d.
 Batteries shall be of adequate capacity for the size and number of servos used.
-Minimum battery capacity shall be: 250 milliamp-hours (mAh) for all events. - e.
+Minimum battery capacity shall be: 250 milliamp-hours (mAh) for all events.

+e.
 Servos controlling the pitch and roll functions shall be of adequate strength for the weight and speed of the aircraft.
-Whenever a single servo is used to control one of these functions, it shall be designed and built to accommodate at least four mounting screws.
-When two or more servos are used together to control the same function, as in the case of dual aileron servos or the movable tail surfaces on a "V"-tailed aircraft, each of such servos may be of the two-screw variety. - f.
+For aircraft powered by glow engines, whenever a single servo is used to control one of these functions, it shall be designed and built to accommodate at least four mounting screws.
+When two or more servos are used together to control the same function, as in the case of dual aileron servos or the movable tail surfaces on a "V"-tailed aircraft, each of such servos may be of the twoscrew variety.

+f.
 Control surfaces shall be firm on the hinge line without excessive play.
-Safety inspectors shall be alert to the danger of excessive play whenever electronic servo throw reduction is used in combination with a mechanically inefficient linkage. - g.
+Safety inspectors shall be alert to the danger of excessive play whenever electronic servo throw reduction is used in combination with a mechanically inefficient linkage.

+g.
 All screws holding the servos to the servo rails or trays and holding any trays to the airframe shall be in place and secure.
 Rubber grommets shall be used on all servos designed to accept them.
 If separate servos are used for each aileron, the servos may be mounted without grommets.
-If the heads of the servo mounting screws are small enough to pull through the grommets, washers shall be used to prevent this. - h.
+If the heads of the servo mounting screws are small enough to pull through the grommets, washers shall be used to prevent this.

+h.
 Servo trays, if used, shall be restrained by at least one safety screw (not turned down tight) that will prevent the tray from becoming completely dislodged if the primary mounting screws loosen in flight.

-- i.
+i.
 Pushrods shall have only one threaded end that is free to turn.
-The other end shall consist of a "Z" bend, an "L" bend with keeper or collar, a metal clevis that is soldered on, or a threaded ball-link that is glued or otherwise secured so that it cannot turn. - j.
-Wings, if removable, shall be securely attached to the fuselage with bolts or screws. - k.
-Wheels shall be securely attached and shall turn freely. - 1.
-The aircraft shall be free of stress cracks and any other indications of structural damage.
+The other end shall consist of a "Z" bend, an "L" bend with keeper or collar, a metal clevis that is soldered on, or a threaded ball-link that is glued or otherwise secured so that it cannot turn.

+j.
+Wings, if removable, shall be securely attached to the fuselage with bolts or screws.
+EF-1 aircraft with plug in wings may use clips or magnets to hold the wing panels onto the fuselage.

+k.
+Wheels shall be securely attached and shall turn freely.

+1. The aircraft shall be free of stress cracks and any other indications of structural damage.